 In the case of public recharging stations (both slow and fast), a charging card/app is the first option used.
-Workplace and semipublic recharging stations mostly use other means of payment (e.g., free of charge, cash, etc.).
+Workplace recharging stations mostly use other type of payments (e.g., free of charge, cash, etc.), while for semi-public recharging stations, both cards/apps and other means of payment are an option.